leoEspin/imdb-dataset/README.md

         --max-seq-len=25
     ```

-    this will limit the text sequence size to 25 words to speed up the test training
+    this will limit the text-sequence size to 25 words, to speed up the test training
 * Push the container to your container registry

     ```bash